usman133/Conversion-App/README.md

 * Metrics length (kilometers) to imperial length (miles).
 * Imperial length (miles) to metrics length (kilometers).
-* Bytes into appropriate file size: o If there are enough bytes to be a kilobyte covert to kilobyte. o If there are enough bytes to be a megabyte convert to a megabyte. o If there are enough bytes to be a gigabyte convert to a gigabyte. o If there are enough bytes to be a terabyte convert to a terabyte.
+* Bytes into appropriate file size:
+  * If there are enough bytes to be a kilobyte covert to kilobyte.
+  * If there are enough bytes to be a megabyte convert to a megabyte.
+  * If there are enough bytes to be a gigabyte convert to a gigabyte.
+  * If there are enough bytes to be a terabyte convert to a terabyte.

 **How to run?**
 1. Click on the green button the in the top right called 'Code'.